African migrants in South Africa are in fear for their lives—again

 The shame was quickly forgotten and again in 2015, Zulu King Goodwill Zwelithini’s comments that foreigners should “pack their bags” and leave, sparked violence that ended once South Africa deployed the army.
 At least five people were killed and nearly 2,000 migrants forced into refugee camps, again.

 The death toll from these waves of anti-migrant violence is a very conservative number according to the African Centre for Migration and Society in Johannesburg.
-They currently place it closer to more than 300, based on 2015 stats.
+The center’s XenoWatch data tracker estimates that there have been almost 360 xenophobic murders since 2008, particularly of Zimbabwean, Mozambicans and Somalis.

 There is a history of attacks on foreigners dating back to 1994, when apartheid ended and South Africa billed itself as a “Rainbow Nation” that embraced diversity.
 African migrants are the most vulnerable, competing for limited resources in the same impoverished areas as most of South Africa’s black majority.